fireflycons/khyperv-csi/README.md

 ## Installation

+Installation artifacts are as follows
+* Windows Service binary and Helm chart - Download from this repository's [releases](https://github.com/fireflycons/khyperv-csi/releases) page.
+* Image for cluster - On [Dockerhub](https://hub.docker.com/r/fireflycons/hyperv-csi-plugin).

 ### 1. Install the REST Service

-1. Extract `khypervprovisioner.exe` to a directory on your Hyper-V server
+1. Extract `khypervprovider.exe` to a directory on your Hyper-V server
 1. If you are going to use provided certificates, copy the certificate and key to the same directory.
 1. Open a Windows PowerShell prompt in the directory where you copied the above files.
 1. Run `.\kypervprovider install -h` to see available installation options.